MicrosoftDocs/memdocs/windows-365/enterprise/known-issues-enterprise.md

 ## WebRTC Redirector Service missing from latest Windows 365 Cloud PC gallery images

 The May 21, 2024 updates for Cloud PC gallery images are missing the WebRTC Redirector Service.
-Without this component, Teams media redirection does not work.
+Without this component, Teams media redirection doesn't work.

 This applies to the following gallery images: